source-health/source-demo-frame-plugin/README.md

 As you can see from package.json, we have defined our `npm run start` script to do the following:

-1. Build the frontend
+1. Build the frontend, then
 2. Start the backend server with `ts-node`.

-This will delay waking up the sleeping app, but it works well enough for a demo like this.
+This will delay waking up the sleeping Glitch app, but it works well enough for a demo like this.

 ### Editing in Glitch